Muetze42/hellofresh-database/README.md

 ## A small progress report:

-* The first scrappers are ready.
-The only thing missing now is the most extensive one, the recipe scraper
+* ~~The first scrappers are ready.
+The only thing missing now is the most extensive one, the recipe scraper~~
+* The database scrapper is finished
 * HelloFresh support 2 languages for Belgium and Canada
 * In the old version, only the main language was available.
 Now all languages are available for multilingual countries
 * The complete front end still needs to be developed